fubark/cyber/docs/docs.md

 ### Main module.
 Only the main module can have top-level statements that aren't static declarations.
-If an imported module contains top-level statements, they are ignored.
+An imported module containing top-level statements returns an error:
-In the future, it may result in a compile error instead:
 ```cy
 -- main.cy
 use a 'foo.cy'